sarg3nt/vault-training/10 Secrets Engines.md

 ## [Database Secrets Engine](https://developer.hashicorp.com/vault/docs/secrets/databases)

 - Dynamically creates and manages secrets.
-- Generated Credenetials are based on roles that provide a 1 to 1 mapping to a permission set in the database.
+- Generated Credentials are based on roles that provide a 1 to 1 mapping to a permission set in the database.
 - Credentials are tied to a lease.
 When the lease expires Vault deletes the creds from the database.
 - Plugins are used to connect to different database engines.
 If the specific plugin does not exist you can use the `custom` plugin to specify how to connect.